Credit Awarded for Work Completed Abroad

 One Pomona course equals four hours of transferable credit on a semester system or six hours on a quarter system in an American institution.
 Therefore, 4.0 Pomona credits are equal to 16 semester hours.

 Although students are required to propose courses as part of their study abroad application, final course selection is made on site in consultation with the assigned academic advisor or the program director.
 At some sites, certain courses are required.
 All courses must be approved by the Director of Study Abroad in order to receive Pomona College credit.
 Please refer to the Academic Program section of the appropriate program description in this guide.

 Transcripts and Grade Point Calculation

 The Pomona transcript automatically shows all courses, grades, and credits; work is computed into the Pomona GPA.

 Transcripts show the courses, grades, and total credit awarded.
-Non-Pomona Program work is not computed into the Pomona GPA.
+Programs by Petition work is not computed into the Pomona GPA.

 Students who believe they have grounds for a grade dispute for a course completed abroad should contact the Pomona director of study abroad as soon as possible during the semester following study abroad.
 Pomona College’s policy for grade disputes applies, with procedures adapted for study abroad.
 Disputes must be discussed with the Director of Study Abroad within one month after the abroad grades are posted to the Pomona transcript.
 Disputes must be resolved by the end of the semester following study abroad.